CarlosKipkoech/newscout4/README.md

 final output code
 * Get user input
 * Create a hero with the input or a squad of heroes.
-* Enlist the squads and heroes for view of different attributes of the squads or heroes.
+* Enlist the squads and heroes for view of different attributes of the squads or heroes

 #### Support and Contact Details
 My Email [Carlos](carlos598798@gmail.com).